 COVID-19 death toll nears 3 million as India cases surge

-PARIS: The global coronavirus death toll was expected to reach three million on Saturday (Apr 17), as the race for immunisation continues and countries like India grapple with rising infections and new lockdowns.
+PARIS: The global coronavirus death toll was expected to reach 3 million on Saturday (Apr 17), as the race for immunisation continues and countries such as India grapple with rising infections and new lockdowns.

 The virus that surfaced in late 2019 in central China and the ensuing pandemic has infected more than 100 million people, leaving billions more under crippling lockdowns and ravaging the global economy.

-India's capital New Delhi went into a weekend lockdown Saturday as the world's second-most populous nation faces more than 200,000 fresh daily cases and families clamouring for drugs and hospital beds.

-Hopes that South Asian countries might have seen the worst of the pandemic have been dashed, with India recording over two million new cases this month alone and Bangladesh and Pakistan imposing new shutdowns.
+Hopes that South Asian countries might have seen the worst of the pandemic have been dashed, with India recording more than 2 million new cases this month alone and Bangladesh and Pakistan imposing new shutdowns.

+India reported a record daily increase of 234,692 COVID-19 infections over the last 24 hours, health ministry data showed on Saturday.

+It was the eighth record daily increase in the last nine days.

 READ: India battles record COVID surge as rallies, Hindu festival draw huge crowds